MetPX/sarracenia/doc/dd_subscribe.1.rst

  /mylocaldirectory/model_gem_global-25km-grib2-lat_lon-12-015-CMC_glb_TMP_TGL_2_latlon.24x.24_2013121612_P015.grib2

-The  **timeout**  option is use to set a time limit to the file download, avoiding network freeze.
-If a download takes more than  **timeout**  seconds, the download is restarted.
-This looping continues until the file is properly downloaded...
-Only than, the amqp message is acknowledge.

 The  **overwrite**  option,if set to false, avoid unnecessary downloads under these conditions :
 1- the file to be downloaded is already on the user's file system at the right place and 2- the checksum of the amqp message matched the one of the file.